serundeputy/sam-hello-world/README.md

 4. Add and commit your code to your feature branch.
 5. Push up your code and file a pull request.

+## Architectural Decision Record (ADR)

+Read the fictional scenario in the `adr/README.md` and write an ADR that we can potentially discuss in an interview.

 ## AWS SAM Docs

 Read the [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) docs.

-## Write up an Architectural Decision Record (ADR)

-Read the fictional scenario in the `adr/README.md` and write an ADR that we can potentially discuss in an interview.